Samsaram Adhu Minsaram: Production

 After writing Nallavanukku Nallavan (1984) for AVM Productions, Visu told M. Saravanan of AVM his wish that they finance his next film.
-Saravanan agreed, and stipulated that Visu work exclusively on that film till completion.
+Saravanan agreed and stipulated that Visu work exclusively on that film till completion.
 Visu narrated some stories, but Saravanan was not pleased with any of them; he wanted a "neat family story", similar to Visu's earlier films like Kudumbam Oru Kadambam (1981).
 Visu narrated the story that would later be titled Samsaram Adhu Minsaram, and an impressed Saravanan asked why he had not done so before.
 He replied that the story was derived from his play Uravukku Kai Koduppom, which had already been adapted into a 1975 film produced by K. S. Gopalakrishnan that was not successful.
-However, since Saravanan liked the story, he said they could reinvent it, and bought the story from Gopalakrishnan.
+However, since Saravanan liked the story, he said they could reinvent it and bought it from Gopalakrishnan.
+Kamala Kamesh was cast as Visu's wife; she had played the female lead role in the play, but that character was played by Lakshmi in the film adaptation.

 The character of the maidservant Kannamma, played by Manorama, was created specifically for the film by Visu, at Saravanan's insistence; Visu was initially reluctant, feeling the comical character would dilute the story.
-When it came to titling the film, Visu came up with roughly twelve titles and asked Saravanan which one he liked.
+When titling the film, Visu came up with roughly twelve titles and asked Saravanan which one he liked.
 Saravanan chose Samsaram Adhu Minsaram, because he felt it was filled with "freshness".
 The film was made on a then shoestring budget of ₹1.5 million and the whole crew worked for 35 days and exposed 34000 ft of film.
+The filming was held at a home specifically created inside AVM Studios which was built within three months as AVM "decided to build a real house rather than use a temporary set".
 Cinematography was handled by N. Balakrishnan, and editing by A. Paul Duraisingham.
-It was filmed using ORWOcolor, to reduce production costs.
+It was filmed using ORWOcolour, to reduce production costs.

 Themes

-Visu has stated that Samsaram Adhu Minsaram was inspired by his own upbringing in a joint family, saying that by growing up in such an environment, he "observed how each person had a difference of opinion.
-It wasn't bad; just that we were different.
+Visu stated that Samsaram Adhu Minsaram was inspired by his upbringing in a joint family, saying that by growing up in such an environment, he observed how each person had a different opinion: "It wasn't bad, just that we were different.
 I wondered, ‘Wouldn't other joint families have similar issues?’
 So I started writing scripts that reflect the day-to-day scenario in a joint family" such as this.
 The children of Ammaiyappan are named after historical figures, primarily those involved in fighting for India's independence from the British Raj such as Chidambaran (V. O. Chidambaram Pillai), Siva (Subramaniya Siva), Sarojini (Sarojini Naidu) and Bharathi (Subramania Bharati).
 According to S. Srivatsan of The Hindu, the characters of Samsaram Adhu Minsaram "deliver a larger point on familial values without romanticising the social conditions in which they live".
-He also felt that, despite the main plot being about the conflict between Ammaiyappan and Chidambaram, Uma is the "nucleus" of the film and "the rest of the characters are treated as protons and neutrons, orbiting around Uma".
+He also felt that, despite the main plot being about the conflict between Ammaiyappan and Chidambaram, Uma is the "nucleus" of the film, and "the rest of the characters are treated as protons and neutrons, orbiting around Uma".